Autism Meltdown: Here’s What Every Autism Parent or Teacher Needs to Know About Meltdowns

 Figure out what triggers the individual’s meltdowns

-Try to figure out exactly what sensory or cognitive stimuli are causing the individual to become overwhelmed.
+Try to figure out exactly what sensory or cognitive stimuli are causing the child with autism to become overwhelmed.
 Could it be bright lights?
 Busy places?
 Anxiety?
 You can do this by observation; through conversation with the child and their family; or by keeping a record of where and when the meltdowns occur.

 Reduce and avoid triggers where possible

-Once you have figured out what the individual’s triggers are, the next strategy is to reduce and avoid these stimuli as much as possible.
-You may be able to do this by adapting the child’s environment, adapting certain activities, reducing the demands placed on them, giving them more choices, and listening to their needs.
+Once you have figured out what your students’ or child’s triggers are, the next strategy is to reduce and avoid these stimuli as much as possible.
+You may be able to do this by adapting the classroom or homeschool environment, adapting certain activities, giving them simple but realistic choices, and listening to their sensory needs.
+This is not the same as giving in to the demands of child who is tantruming.

 Kirsten